TheSin-/bitcoind-status/README.md

 #### Important Note

   *  **Do not** disable cache unless you either have an alternative mechanism or your node is protected from potential DDoS attacks.
+  *  If you use /tmp for cache data it will reset on reboot.

 ## Licensing